uhjish/rpy2/doc/overview.rst

 Rpy2 is not expected to work at all with an R version < 2.8.
-The use of the latest rpy2 with an R version older than the current release is not adviced (and mostly unsupported).
+The use of the latest rpy2 with an R version older than the current release is not advised (and mostly unsupported).

 Alternative Python implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CPython is the target implementation, and because of presence of C code in rpy2 is it currently not possible to run the package on Jython.
+CPython is the target implementation, and because of presence of C code in rpy2, it is currently not possible to run the package on Jython.
 For that same reason, running it with Pypy is expected to require some effort.